valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

     exit  # exit container to localhost
     ```
-        > Observe you __exit the Docker container___.
-We'll start VSCOde _locally_ below, where it will restart Docker as a Remote Container below.  _Local_ operation means your project files are accessed locally (not via `/localhost`), which enables local file operations such as git.
+        > Observe you __exit the Docker container__.
+We'll start VSCode _locally_ below, where it will restart Docker as a Remote Container below.  _Local_ operation means your project files are accessed locally (not via `/localhost`), which enables local file operations such as git.

     ```bash title="Start VSCode on created API Logic Project"
     # start VS Code either as an application, or via the command line